 “Our mission is to ENCOURAGE the study and practice of Calligraphy as a craft and art form, to FACILITATE individual excellence, and to CULTIVATE understanding and appreciation of its history through conduction of sponsored programs, workshops and activities that EDUCATE, INFORM and INSPIRE through instruction as well as free interchange of ideas and techniques.

-“With that in mind, the committees have put together a ‘themed’ year focusing on Bookhand/Foundational.
-The 2017-18 Programs and Workshops will encourage enjoyment and experimentation using this upright alphabet with a 30 degree pen angle devised by master penman and typographer Edward Johnston in the early 20th century.
+With that in mind, the committees have decided to focus on a different ‘theme’ each year.
+During 2017–18 we focused on Bookhand/Foundational, which is upright alphabet with a 30 degree pen angle devised by master penman and typographer Edward Johnston in the early 20th century.

 (Q&A in lobby 5pm; social time 6pm)

 We will continue our study of capitals, using pencil to draw flesh on the bones of monoline caps.
 We will look at historical versals and learn how to develop our own styles.

 - A few colored pencils or fine tip markers

 - + Seat cushion! (due to high tables)